resources / blog /

 At this point, you really do start wondering if modern electronics are built to last… or just built to last long enough to make the next upgrade feel inevitable.

-Warranties do help in these situations, not just by protecting shoppers from surprise repair bills but also by giving merchants a bit of stability and an additional revenue stream in a season that already feels tight.
+Warranties do help in these situations, not just by protecting shoppers from surprise repair bills but also by giving merchants a bit of stability and an additional revenue stream.

-Let’s a quick look at all kind of warranties for the gaming consoles & gadgets
+A quick look at all kinds of warranties for the gaming consoles & gadgets

 When you pick up a new console, the box comes with the usual stuff like cables, a controller, the setup booklet, and a warranty.

 That’s the manufacturer’s warranty.
-Basically, the brand saying, “If anything inside this thing fails on its own, we’ll fix it.”
+Basically, it is the brand reassuring you that if anything inside fails on its own, they’ll fix it.

 • Display issues on handhelds such as dead pixels, flickering, brightness problems, or color distortion that come from manufacturing faults.